StokersWebsite/.github/profile/readme.md

 [Back to table of contents](#table-of-contents)

 ## 2-Tooling
-- _You use software **tooling and methodology** that continuously monitors and improve the software quality during software development._
+>### - _You use software **tooling and methodology** that continuously monitors and improve the software quality during software development._
+>
+>#### Clarification:
+>_Tooling and methodology_:
+>Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well as applying static code >analysis and code reviews.

 >To complete this I used Sonarcloud, This checked my code each time I pushed something to git.
 I chose for this type of static code analysis since I usually create "Messy" code.
 >